MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 Now you have told the jukebox that every time the card with the ID `0594672283` is swiped across, play what's in the folder `birds`.
 Let's continue and make that folder and the audio files inside.

+**Important:** Make sure your editor does not add a line break at the end of the shortcuts file.
+It must only contain the folder name.

 ### Adding new audio files and create a playlist for a new card

 Following the previous step, we now have a card that triggers the jukebox to seek the folder `birds` and play the contents of that folder as an audio playlist.
 This is how you create the folder and fill it with content: